SueRtx/SillyStringz_authentication/README.md

-# Dr. Sillystringz Factory (C# Project 4)
+# Dr. Sillystringz Factory Authentication

 #### By Sue Roberts

-####  MVC web application to manage their engineers and the machines they are licensed to fix.
+####  MVC web application to manage their engineers and the machines they are licensed to fix with user authentication.

 ## Technologies Used